ryananimate-github-io/RyanAnimate-Assets/README.md

-# Wrapper-Online-Assets
+# Ryan-Animate-Assets
-These are the Asset server files for Wrapper Online.
+These are the Asset server files for RyanAnimate.
 Basicly a bunch of files are stored from a server so other sites connect to it.